 Our own Bobby Salomon, from Amsterdam, gave us an answer akin to the efficiency argument regarding Dutch lunch:

 “Because there’s no time, it costs too much, it’s difficult to bring and/or keep warm if you make it yourself and – personally – I’m really uncomfortable with a warm stomach if I still have to do stuff after.”

-Kostas from Greece, despite coming from a culture with arguably better food, seems to understand that a heavy lunch and work don’t mix.
+Kostas from Greece, despite coming from a culture with arguably better food, seems to understand that a heavy lunch and productive work don’t mix well.